-Additional Medical Technology Adjunct Faculty listed on page 516.
+Additional Medical Technology Adjunct Faculty listed on page 536.

-The Master of Science in Medical Technology is an external degree program open only to licensed California Clinical Laboratory Technologists and/or registered Medical Technologists.
+The Master of Science in Medical Technology is an external degree program open only to licensed Laboratory Technologists and/or registered Medical Technologists.
 The goal of the Program is to meet professional development needs of medical technologists.
 Through a series of core courses required of all students, the curriculum emphasizes administrative skills, clinical and technical expertise and educational instructional techniques in medical technology.
 Option courses provide concentration reinforcement in a particular area of interest.

-The Program is designed to be completed in a minimum of 6 quarters (11⁄2 years) at site-locations convenient to major interest groups.
+The Program is designed to be completed in a minimum of 6 quarters (11⁄2 years) at site-locations convenient to the students.